ipshitag/learning-journey/everyday-learning.md

 # Everyday Learning

+## 2025-04-12
+- **The Schuyler Sisters 🎭** – Angelica, Eliza, and Peggy were real-life sisters from a wealthy and influential family in Revolutionary-era New York.
+Popularized by the musical *Hamilton*, Angelica was a witty intellectual, Eliza co-founded the first private orphanage in New York, and Peggy... well, she mostly avoided the spotlight!
+- **Brontë Sisters & Gothic Genius 🖋️** – Charlotte (*Jane Eyre*), Emily (*Wuthering Heights*), and Anne (*The Tenant of Wildfell Hall*) Brontë were 19th-century literary legends.
+They originally published under male pseudonyms (Currer, Ellis, and Acton Bell) to ensure their work was taken seriously.
+- **Ringling Brothers Circus 🎪** – Founded in 1884 by five of the seven Ringling siblings, it became one of the largest and most famous circuses in the world.
+They eventually merged with Barnum & Bailey to form *The Greatest Show on Earth*.
+The last show was in 2017 before a relaunch was attempted in 2023 without animals.

+## 2025-04-11
+- **Shamans: Bridging Worlds 🌿🔮** – Shamans are spiritual practitioners found in indigenous cultures worldwide, from Siberia to the Amazon.
+They enter altered states of consciousness to heal, guide, and connect with spirits.
+Their tools often include drums, herbs, and symbolic items.
+- **Turritopsis dohrnii – The Immortal Jellyfish ♾️** – This tiny jellyfish can revert its cells to an earlier stage of life, essentially cheating death unless eaten or diseased.
+It’s a fascinating example of potential biological immortality.
+- **The Mandela Effect 🧠👀** – A phenomenon where large groups of people remember something incorrectly, like the Berenstain/Berenstein Bears or Nelson Mandela’s supposed 1980s death.
+It raises questions about memory, perception, and parallel realities.

+## 2025-04-10
+- **Corpse Brides in History 💀💍** – In parts of rural China and France, "ghost marriages" used to be performed to marry off deceased individuals to fulfill cultural obligations or bring peace to restless spirits.
+- **Capybaras: Chill Kings of the Animal Kingdom 🐾👑** – Native to South America, these social, semi-aquatic rodents are known for their friendliness—even with crocodiles and birds!
+They’ve become internet darlings for their zen vibes.
+- **Wearing Red = Winning More? ❤️🏆** – Some studies show that athletes in red uniforms win slightly more often.
+It’s thought the color boosts confidence and may even influence referee decisions subconsciously.

 ## 2025-04-08
 - **Bioluminescence: Nature’s Glow-in-the-Dark ✨** – Found in deep-sea creatures, fungi, and even some insects like fireflies, bioluminescence is the production of light by living organisms.
 It helps in communication, predation, and camouflage.
 - **The Library of Ashurbanipal 📚** – This 7th-century BCE library in Nineveh (modern-day Iraq) housed over 30,000 clay tablets, including the *Epic of Gilgamesh*.
 It’s considered the oldest known library.